saadjsct/compliant-franco/compliant-franco.md

-in the Egyptian dialect/language, we tend to not pronounce the first occurrence of short vowel in some words, for example sometimes we say "kfaaya" and sometimes we say "kefaaya", in this section we will discuss this phenomena. all the conditions in this section also applies to prepositions be/we/le/fe.
+in the Egyptian dialect/language, we tend to not pronounce the first occurrence of short vowel in some words, for example sometimes we say "kfaaya" and sometimes we say "kefaaya", in this section i will discuss this phenomena. all the conditions in this section also applies to prepositions be/we/le/fe.